-Although many predator anglers prefer to travel light with their predator rods, reels, line, lures and fishing tools, you will find our predator section is stocked with all the predator essentials one may need.
-Pike and predator rods tend to be made for lures or dead baiting tactics, whereas reels are mostly fixed spool or multiplier to assist with the line twist that comes with battling predator species.
+Although many predator anglers prefer to travel light with their predator rods, reels, line, lures, and fishing tools, you will find our predator section is stocked with all the predator essentials one may need.
+Pike and predator rods tend to be made for lures or dead-baiting tactics, whereas reels are mostly fixed spools or multipliers to assist with the line twist that comes with battling predator species.

 When it comes to the fishing line, it needs to be strong.
 Predator fish are known for their fighting once hooked and can bite through many lines which is why mono and braid tend to be the options many predator anglers opt for.
 In addition to your mainline, trace wire is also used for pike angling for connecting your swivels, or snap links.

-Like everything else in the predator tackle armoury, your fishing nets need to be built to withstand those pike teeth or fighting action when netted.
-As big as some carp and specialist nets maybe, a net made with stronger mesh and net handle is worth investing in.
+Like everything else in the predator tackle armory, your fishing nets need to be built to withstand those pike teeth or fight an action when netted.
+As big as some carp and specialist nets maybe, a net made with stronger mesh and the net handle is worth investing in.
 Your tools for then removing hooks and lures from predators' sharp mouths are a must with many packing at least long-nosed forceps and wire cutters.

-As predator tackle requires stronger construction and materials there are fishing brands that specialise in just items for these fish.
-Reputable brands such as Fox Rage, Daiwa Prorex, Savage Gear, Catfish Pro and Drennan to name a few!
-Advanta also offers predator tackle at a lower cost and features across the nets, reels, nets and fishing chair sections of our predator tackle collection.
+As predator tackle requires stronger construction and materials there are fishing brands that specialize in just items for these fish.
+Reputable brands such as Fox Rage, Daiwa Prorex, Savage Gear, Catfish Pro, and Drennan to name a few!
+Advanta also offers predator tackle at a lower cost and features across the nets, reels, nets, and fishing chair sections of our predator tackle collection.